Canada–United States sports rivalries: Lacrosse

-Field

 Men's

 No team other than Canada or the United States has ever won the World Lacrosse Championship.
 The United States has eleven championships, and Canada has three.

 Rugby Union

 Men's

-Both countries are middle-of-pack internationally in rugby union, and therefore closely matched.
+Both countries are middle-of-the-pack internationally in rugby union, and therefore closely matched.
 Canada's first win in an international "test match" was against the United States in 1977.
 The teams formerly faced each other in the regional PARA Pan American Championship and Churchill Cup, and still do in the Pan American Games and Americas Rugby Championship.

 Wheelchair

 Men's

 The rivalry between the two teams was the subject of an Oscar-nominated 2005 documentary film Murderball.

 Soccer

 Men's

 A Canadian club, Galt F.C., beat an American club, Christian Brothers College, for the gold at the 1904 Summer Olympics in St. Louis.
 The United States under-23 team defeated Canada to take the bronze medal at the 1999 Pan-Am Games on Canadian soil in Winnipeg.
 On the other hand, Canada's under-20 team defeated the United States to win their group of the 2003 CONCACAF U-20 Tournament in Charleston, South Carolina.